peteroupc/peteroupc.github.io/bernoulli.md

 [^42]: Vats, D., Gonçalves, F. B., Łatuszyński, K. G., Roberts, G. O., "Efficient Bernoulli factory MCMC for intractable posteriors", _Biometrika_, 2021 (also in arXiv:2004.07471 [stat.CO]).

 [^43]: There are two other algorithms for this function, but they both converge very slowly when _&lambda;_ is very close to 1.
-One is the general martingale algorithm, since when _&lambda;_ is in \[0, 1\], this function is an alternating series of the form `1 - x + x^2 - x^3 + ...`, whose coefficients are 1, 1, 1, 1, ....
+One is the **general martingale algorithm** with parameters $b_0=1$ and $a_i=(-1)^i$, due to the function's form as an alternating series.
 The other is the so-called "even-parity" construction from Flajolet et al. 2010: "(1) Flip the input coin.
 If it returns 0, return 1.
 (2) Flip the input coin.
 If it returns 0, return 0.
 Otherwise, go to step 1."

 [^44]: Peres, N., Lee, A.R. and Keich, U., 2021.
 Exactly computing the tail of the Poisson-Binomial Distribution.
 ACM Transactions on Mathematical Software (TOMS), 47(4), pp.1-19.